-Drag the Bar is a training site that offers up poker training videos for cash game, tournament, sit and go, and backgammon players.
+Drag the Bar is a free training site that offers up poker training videos for cash game, tournament, sit and go, and backgammon players.
 The videos are DRM-free, meaning that you can watch them as much as you want, even if you decide to walk away from your subscription.
 The site has talented coaches like Hunter “BeachJustice” Bick, Owen "Qtip" Gaines, and Paul "GiantBuddha" Hoppe, and mind game guru Jared Tendler.

 Drag The Bar Full Review

-Drag the Bar is a poker training site that offers something for just about everyone, whether you are a cash game, multi-table tournament, or sit and go player.
+Drag the Bar is a free poker training site that offers something for just about everyone, whether you are a cash game, multi-table tournament, or sit and go player.
 All of the videos are DRM-free and are compatible with your iPhone or iPod.
 One of the unique features of Drag the Bar is that the site publishes its coaches’ results to a public database.
 This ensures that you feel comfortable learning from players who are legitimately beating the games:

 The coaches employed at Drag the Bar are all highly experienced and successful in online poker circles.
 Videos are produced daily and you can see what’s on the horizon by checking out the “Upcoming Videos” calendar.
 The video section allows you to pick through cash games, tournaments, sit and gos, and Backgammon.
 From there, the matrix will show you the coach’s name, video title, game, stakes, and the date the video was produced.
 If the video is in a series, a “+” will appear and you will be able to click it to reveal all videos from that series: